synzen/MonitoRSS/README.md

   - [Migrating from v6](#migrating-from-v6)

-## Getting Started
+## Get Started

 ### Use Public Instance
-To use the public hosted instance for free, visit https://monitorss.xyz!
+To use the publicly hosted instance for free, visit https://monitorss.xyz!

 ### Self Host

+Docker is required to easily coordinate and run multiple services at once.

 > [!NOTE]
 >  General knowledge of how Docker, Docker volumes, and docker-compose works is highly recommended to avoid accidental data loss.

 1. Install [Docker Engine](https://docs.docker.com/engine/install/)
 2. Install [Docker Compose](https://docs.docker.com/compose/install/)
-3. Clone this repo
+3. Clone this repo's `main` (the default) branch - `git clone https://github.com/synzen/MonitoRSS.git`
-4. Create a copy of the existing `.env.example` file and rename it to `.env.prod`.
+4. Create a copy of the existing `.env.example` file and rename it to `.env.prod`
 5. Replace all relevant values
    1. If you have your own MongoDB instance, set `BACKEND_API_MONGODB_URI` to your MongoDB URI
    2. Replace all instances of "BOT_TOKEN_HERE" with your Discord bot token